 A.INTRODUCTION: The objective is to provide students with a conceptual framework of Event Management, Event Services, Conducting Event and Managing Public Relations.

-B.COURSEOUTCOMES: After the completion of the course students are enable -
+B.COURSEOUTCOMES: After the completion of the course students will be enable to :

-CO1: Students will be able to prepare an event idea by analyzing its feasibility.
+[CO.1].
+Prepare an event idea by analyzing its feasibility.